Best Water Filters for Emergencies (2026)

 Our top picks

 A countertop gravity system filters large volumes with zero power — pour water in the top, draw clean water from the spigot.
-It's the backbone of home water security, and spare elements store for years.
+British Berkefeld's ceramic Sterasyl candles are NSF-tested, cleanable, and store for years, which makes this the backbone of home water security.

 Pros